 already dead, and primarily for publicity, as shown in the two rare

 photos below, other Barnum and Bailey circus elephants

 named Roger and Alice (then housed at Dreamland in Coney Island) were used.

-There is no evidence that Barnum had anything to do with the
+There is no evidence that P.T.
+Barnum had anything to do with the

-early development of Long Beach, and the popular belief that the
+early development of Long Beach, or consistent with popular belief,

-same Barnum was the namesake of Barnum Island (the original name for
+Barnum who was the namesake of Barnum Island (the original name for

 an incredible online collection of photos of Long Beach over the last 125+ years,